jacquespillet/jacquespillet.github.io/README.md

 I'm Jacques, a software developper based in Marseille, France.

-I specialize in designing performant, creative and technically challenging software, mainly for [ScanLAB Projects](https://scanlabprojects.co.uk/), but I’m always keen to explore projects of all kinds.
+I specialize in designing performant, creative and technically challenging software, mainly for [ScanLAB Projects](https://scanlabprojects.co.uk/).

+Over the years, I’ve specialized in building cross-platform desktop applications, primarily in the field of computer graphics, using C++ and Python.

+I also have hands-on experience with a wide range of other technologies — from web development (JavaScript, TypeScript, WebGL, Three.js...) to mobile applications (Unity, Flutter) and game engines (Unity, Godot, Unreal).

+Naturally curious, I’m always eager to learn new technologies and explore new technical challenges.

-Here, you'll find a showcase of what I've been up to at ScanLAB, and also some side projects I've been working on in my spare time.
+Here, you'll find a showcase of what I've been up to at my job at ScanLAB, and also some side projects I've been working on in my spare time.

 I'm currently available for freelance collaborations.
 If you’re looking for help on a project (development, creative tech, or something in between) I’d love to hear from you at [jacquespillet5@gmail.com](jacquespillet5@gmail.com)